jbellis/ase/README.md

 Quickstart:

-  vsearch index path-to-data
+  codelocal index path-to-data

-  vsearch search path-to-data "query string"
+  codelocal search path-to-data "query string"

-By default, vsearch gives you the chunks that matched your query.
-Use grep-inspired options to change this to give filesnames:
+By default, codelocal gives you the chunks that matched your query.
+Use --files-only to give just the filenames:

-  vsearch search -l path-to-data "query string"
+  codelocal search path-to-data "query string" --files-only